Narin-Games/Narin-Analytics-Unity-SDK/README.md

 | Firebase Ananlytics   | \_fireanalytics_  |

-This step causes only the code related to your wishes to be used in your final build.
+This step causes only the code related to your release to be used in your final build.